Homes of Heart

 We created lives for ourselves with work, school, dance, karate lessons and of course, church.
 We explored all the region had to offer by traveling to China, Japan, Korea, Vietnam, Indonesia, Malaysia, Thailand, India and The Philippines.
 And soon Asia became home in our hearts and minds as well as our bodies.

-My love of decorating expanded during our eight years in Hong Kong and Singapore.
+My love of design and decorating expanded during our years abroad.
 Eventually, the ambiance of our home reflected a classic East meets West fusion.
 I learned creating HOME is about finding the perfect blend of personal property and heart.
 HOME is what we make it in our hearts and that feeling goes beyond our surrounding and décor.
 Basically, HOME feels like HOME when you embrace and make the most of where you are each and every moment.
 My newfound wisdom suddenly gave credence to the cliché I avoided earlier, “Home is where your heart is.”
 Having this knowledge served me well during our subsequent moves.
 And later in life while working short-term internationally and living in temporary apartments.
 How about you?
 Does your home feel like HOME!
 If not, I would like to help.
 Give me a call.

 Lisa Stewart is an interior designer serving the Triangle area of Raleigh, Durham and Chapel Hill, NC.